Human Resources Governance Policy

 - Policies will be reviewed regularly, at least every two years, to ensure consistency and applicability

-- As part of the annual budgeting process the Board determines the allocation for salaries and benefits, in accordance with good management practices.
+- As part of the annual budgeting process the Board determines the allocation for salaries and benefits, in accordance with good management practices and in alignment with the Broader Public Sector.

 Employees of the Foundation are appointed by the Foundation and are not public servants for the purposes of Part III of the Public Service of Ontario Act, 2006.
 Employees are public servants for the purposes of Parts I, IV, V and VI of the Public Service of Ontario Act, 2006.
-Employees receive benefits as determined by the Board in accordance with good management practices and are not entitled to benefits under the Public Service of Ontario Act, 2006.
+Employees receive benefits as determined by the Board in accordance with good management practices, in alignment with the Broader Public Sector, and are not entitled to benefits under the Public Service of Ontario Act, 2006.